Package 'RSDC'

 transition_matrix

-Estimated transition matrix (1×11 \times 1 for "const").
+Estimated transition matrix (1×11 \times 1 for "const"; for "tvtp", evaluated at the in-sample covariate means).

 correlations